w3f/Grants-Program/applications/tokenomics-survey-2022.md

   - [Designing UpChain: a framework for securing Substrate runtime upgrades and Substrate network upgrades](https://github.com/w3f/Grants-Program/pull/1309)
 - As requested, I have adjusted the source of the research to eliminate myself as the source of bias in the collection of research papers.
 - academic publications relevant to the problem:
-  One of the products from this research will be such a listing under three categories:
+  One of the products from this research will be such a listing under these categories:
   1. Published articles: As requested, to eliminate bias (and constrain budget) in the collection of research papers, the initial source of the published research will be the top-10 articles provided by the State Library of New South Wales information search service in response to the following query, "Refereed articles on block-chain token-economics using rational expectations equilibrium (a.k.a. no-arbitrage) arguments/analysis, ranked by journal impact factors"
-  2. Working papers: Those papers that explicitly address improving/extending an article in the top-10 of the articles in 1) above.
-  3. Polkadot Parachain whitepapers: These are from projects that are Polkadot-Parachains as at 19 December 2022.
+  2. Polkadot Parachain whitepapers: These are from projects that are Polkadot-Parachains as at 19 December 2022.
 - links to your research diary, blog posts, articles, forum discussions or open GitHub issues:
   - [Tokenomics: Grant models](https://forum.polkadot.network/t/tokenomics-grant-models/1266)
 - references to conversations you might have had related to this project with anyone from the Web3 Foundation